gupta-saksham/energynow-vpp-optimization/README.md

 Also you need to install the following packages: gurobipy, pandas, plotly

 IMPORTANT: To run the gurobi optimization a python installation of version 3.13 or LESS is needed.
 3.14 does not work!

+Use a python virtual environment to run it, package requirements in requirements.txt.
+Steps to run:
+1. Activate the virtual environment
+2. Ensure gurobi is installed ad enabled
+3. python3 model.py